Kantara (2022 film): Plot

-In 1990, Murali, a forest officer, is tasked with converting the villagers' land into a forest reserve.
-However, he is challenged by Shiva, a Kambala athlete from the Kaadubettu village and the missing performer's son.
-Shiva is backed by his patron and the village's landlord, Devendra Suttooru, who is the king's successor in the present.
-Although Shiva is continually asked to perform the Bhoota Kola, he refuses due to the trauma of his father's disappearance.
-Instead, his cousin Guruva takes his place.
-Murali and his staff start erecting a fence along the earmarked forest reserve.
-Shiva falls in love with his friend Leela and uses his connections with Devendra to appoint her as a forest guard.
-The villagers try to stop the fencing, but the police and forest guards (including Leela) brutally suppress them, creating a rift between Leela and Shiva even though she was following orders and could do nothing about the situation.
+20 years later, Murali, a forest officer, is tasked with converting the villagers' land into a forest reserve.
+However, he is challenged by Shiva, a Kambala athlete and the missing performer's son from the Kaadubettu village.
+Shiva is backed by his patron and the village's landlord, Devendra Suttooru, descended from the king.
+Although Shiva has repeatedly been asked to perform the Bhoota Kola, he refuses due to the trauma of his father's disappearance.
+Instead, his cousin, Guruva, takes his place.
+Murali and his staff start erecting a fence along the earmarked forest reserve, and Shiva falls in love with his childhood friend, Leela.
+He uses his connections with Devendra to appoint her as a forest guard.
+The villagers try to stop the fencing, but the police and forest guards (including Leela) brutally suppress them, creating a rift between Leela and Shiva even though she was following orders.

-As the feud between Murali and Shiva intensifies, Murali decides to arrest Shiva and his friends and heads to their hideout along with Devendra's henchman Sudhakara.
-During the search, Murali's jeep accidently gets crushed by the trunk of a tree, which was cut by Shiva as the latter didn't expect Jeep on the way.
-While Murali survives with severe injury, Shiva and his companions go undercover to avoid arrest.
-A few days later, they return to the village to meet their families; Shiva makes up with Leela and tells her that he will surrender.
-However, they are caught by the police and forest guards the morning after.
-Guruva asks Devendra to bail Shiva, but during conversation Devendra instead tries to bribe him to act as if Panjurli orders the villagers to give him their land in the next Bhoota Kola, revealing his true intention of acquiring his ancestral land given by his predecessor to villagers.
-Guruva refuses and Devendra kills him; learning that Murali has figured out his ulterior motive, Devendra decides to set Shiva against him.
+As the feud between Murali and Shiva intensifies, Murali decides to arrest Shiva and his friends and heads to their hideout along with Devendra's henchman, Sudhakara.
+While en route to arrest him, Murali's jeep accidentally gets crushed by the trunk of a tree being cut by Shiva.
+Murali is injured severely.
+Shiva and his companions go underground, but return to the village a few days later.
+Shiva makes up with Leela and tells her that he will surrender.
+However, all of them are caught by the police and forest guards the next morning.
+Guruva asks Devendra to bail Shiva out.
+Devendra offers to bribe him to impersonate being possessed by Panjurli in the next Bhoota Kola and order the villagers to hand over the land.
+Guruva refuses, and Devendra kills him.